Kulaiwi - Native Lands

 Kulāiwi means “land of my ancestors”.
 With soaring vocals, island harmonies and a folk vibe, along with an easy-going charisma and witty banter, they are committed to telling the stories of Hawai’i – the land and the people – from their indigenous points-of-view.
 Their prodigious talents as lyricists and composers create music imbued with Hawaiian values and ways of seeing and living in the world.
 Both their original songs and their selections of Hawaiian classics are inspired by diverse musical styles and reflect their passionate commitment to their islands.

-Their 2022 release album Native Lands garnered multiple awards at the Nā Hōku Hanohano Awards held in July 2022 (Hawaiʻiʻs Grammy).
-Kulāiwi was honered with Album of the Year, Group of the Year, Hawaiian Music Album of the Year and Hawaiian Engineering of the Year.
+Most recently, their 2022 release Native Lands garnered multiple awards at the Nā Hōku Hanohano Awards (Hawaiʻiʻs “Grammy”).
+Kulāiwi was honored with Group of the Year, as well as Album of the Year, Hawaiian Music Album of the Year and Hawaiian Engineering of the Year.

-Accompanied by award-winning hula dancer Pono Fernandez, who is also an educator and ethnomusicologist, they create an evening that expresses their deep emotional connections to their roots and personifies Hawai‘i today.
+Accompanied by award-winning hula dancer Pono Fernandez, who is also an educator and ethnomusicologist, they create an evening that expresses their deep emotional connections to their roots and celebrates Hawai‘i today.

 Past Tours Dates